Srinu7358/openshift-sep-2024/Day2/README.md

 - Route is also a free alternate to LoadBalancer service
 </pre>

-## Lab - Creating a internal clusterip service in imperative style
+## Lab - Creating an internal clusterip service in imperative style
 ```
 oc get deploy
 oc expose deploy/nginx --type=ClusterIP --port=8080